mikhailmokhov/cache/README.md

 Access http://localhost:8080

 ## Settings
 `PORT` and `MEMORY_LIMIT` in `.env` file where memory limit corresponds to `process.memoryUsage().heapUsed` nodejs parameter.
-After `heapUsed` reaches `MEMORY_LIMIT` subsequent inserts will cause older data to be purged in least recently used order.
+After `heapUsed` reaches `MEMORY_LIMIT` subsequent inserts will cause older data to be purged in least recently added order.
 If for some reason memory limit is reached, but cache has no items to remove (the cache is already empty), server will return 507 error.

 ## Endpoints